Social Science Bldg., Room 401

 The following prerequisite courses, or their equivalents, must be taken before courses can be taken for graduate credit.
 While required, these courses do not count toward a graduate degree.
 They are: (1) data structures CSCI 232 (CS 241), (2) architecture CSCI 361 (CS 281), and (3) algorithms CSCI 332 (CS 332).

 Additionally, three of the following four courses must be taken: programming languages CSCI 205 (CS 242), operating systems CSCI 460 (CS 344), software engineering CSCI 323 (CS 346), and CSCI 340 databases (CS 365).
-These two courses may be taken at the same time as graduate credit courses and do not count towards the graduate degree.
+These three courses may be taken at the same time as graduate credit courses and do not count towards the graduate degree.
 Students lacking all prerequisites should plan for one more year of study in the program.